 Address: Av. de Pedralbes, 7, 08034 Barcelona, Spain

 11. Cascada Fountain at Parc de la Ciutadella – A Refreshing Getaway from the Heat

 Cascada Fountain cozily sits in one of Barcelona’s most picturesque parks – Parc de la Ciutadella (Citadel Park).

 In the design and construction of Cascada Monumental, Gaudi had a partial role.

-At the time – at the beginning of the 1880s – he was working at the studio of Josep Fontserè.
-Gaudi corrected a task that had been given to another student – designing the grand new fountain’s water tank and hydraulics.
+At the time – the beginning of the 1880s – he was working at the studio of Josep Fontserè.
+Gaudi corrected a task that had been given to another student – designing the grand, new fountain’s water tank and hydraulics.

-The Cascada Fountain’s highlight is the gold statue of Aurora (in Roman mythology, she represents dawn) riding four horses.
+The Cascada Fountain’s highlight is the gold statue of Aurora riding four horses.
+In Roman mythology, she represents the dawn.

-Whether you’re just passing by or you’re headed somewhere else, the fountain’s splendor will stop you in your tracks.
+Whether you’re exploring the park or just passing by, one thing is for sure.
+The fountain’s splendor will stop you in your tracks.

 Neighborhood: La Ribera

 Address: Parc de la Ciutadella, Passeig de Picasso, 21, 08003 Barcelona, Spain